 2020 Scholarship Contest Winners

-The attorneys and staff at Charles R. Ullman & Associates, PLLC are proud to announce the winners of our annual scholarship essay contest.
+The attorneys and staff at Charles R. Ullman & Associates are proud to announce the winners of our annual scholarship essay contest.
 This year, students were asked to answer the following prompt:

 Why do you think it is important for people to be involved in their communities?
 How have you helped your own community in your life so far?
 How do you plan to help your community through your future career?